TTD Homeschooling Convention: Dad’s View

 How many dads out there have attended a homeschooling convention with your wife?
 If so, what stood out the most to you?
 Are you planning to attend any homeschool conventions this year?
 If so, what do you look forward to most?
 What would you like to see added for fathers who attend homeschool conventions?

-5 Replies to “TTD Homeschooling Convention: Dad’s View”
+3 thoughts on “TTD Homeschooling Convention: Dad’s View

 1. Excellent article Kenny!!
 You obviously paid close attention….I hope other fathers get a hold of what you have to say.
 Have two in my home, my husband and my son in law living with us and his wife/kids.
 Will pass on your article to them to glean what you learned.